 What does “EVS” mean?

 “EVS” is the designation of the Estonian standard.
 The meaning of “EVS” has not been officially confirmed but it has been explained as an abbreviation of “Eesti Vabariigi standard” (Standard of Estonian Republic).
-“EVS” is also used as the acronym of the Estonian Centre for Standardisation as an organisation.
+“EVS” is also used as the acronym of the Estonian Centre for Standardisation and Accreditation as an organisation.

 Why do I have to pay for standards?

 Standardisation organisations are typically private non-profit associations.
 Resources are required to operate any organisation or system.
 Even if the standardisation process was founded on the work of non-paid experts, input would be required, both in the form of manpower and money, to keep the standardisation system going.
-The price is determined based on the cost-orientation principle – the revenue from the sold standards must cover the costs required to operate the Centre for Standardisation and ensure that there are sufficient funds to develop the Estonian standardisation system.
+The price is determined based on the cost-orientation principle – the revenue from the sold standards must cover the costs required to operate the Estonian Centre for Standardisation and Accreditation and ensure that there are sufficient funds to develop the Estonian standardisation system.

 How is the price for a standard determined?